 Isaac was the "son of promise."
 We are sons of promise!
 We are those who are named after Isaac, because we are children of promise.
 Even though Abraham is our spiritual father, we have descended from Isaac—not Ishmael, or any other of Abraham's children that he had by Keturah.
 Only those who are descended from Abraham through Isaac are part of those who become "the children of promise."

-Romans 9:8 That is, they which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+Romans 9:8 That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.

 And, eventually, Paul gets around to show that a person can be a Gentile and still be "a child of promise"—all depending upon whether God has called them, converted them, and thus given them His Spirit and they become "children of promise" even though they are not technically Israelitish.

 Romans 9:13 As it is written, "Jacob have I loved, but Esau have I hated."

 God made a choice!
 Even as He made a choice between the children of Abraham, choosing Isaac rather than Ishmael, God made a choice between Jacob and Esau.
 God chose Jacob to be the one through whom the line would come.
 That was God's choice!
 Esau had nothing to do with it.
 Jacob had nothing to do with it.
 God made the choice while they were still struggling within Rebekah's womb.
 This is what we are getting to, in regard to you as well.

 Romans 9:15-16 For He says to Moses, "I will have mercy on whomever I will have mercy, and I will have compassion on whomever I will have compassion."
 So then is it not of him who wills, nor of him who runs, but of God who shows mercy.